doughphunghus/7d2dModlets/Khelldon-CustomMenu/README.md

 **Description:**
 # Custom Menu Art
-This modlet lets users easily change menu artwork
+This modlet lets users easily change the game start menu artwork.

-Doughphunghus's fork - updates:
+Details:
-- To change the background, you simply replace the .png files in UIAtlases/ItemIconAtlas with those of the same size.
+- To change the background, you simply replace the .png files in UIAtlases/ItemIconAtlas with those of the same size with those you want to use.